Download progression document

 Ask the children to stir their solution.

-What has happened to the sugar?
+What do you think has happened to the sugar?

 Add a teaspoon of washing up liquid to each cup.
 This works well if an adult holds the spoon for the children to squirt the liquid into.
 Ask the children to gently stir their solution.